amusecode/amuse/README.md

 pip install [--user] amuse
 ```

+This will build and install AMUSE with an extensive set of codes.
-if necessary this will also install some required Python packages:
+If necessary this will also install some required Python packages:

 * Numpy (version >= 1.3.0)
 * h5py (version >= 1.2.0)